Skip to content

 Education / Humanism / Scholarship

-We are excited to announce our new campaign: a Secular Student Scholarship!
+We’re excited to announce our 2025 Secular Student Scholarship fundraising campaign!
 In cooperation with the Secular Student Alliance (SSA), NJHN will sponsor a $1,000 scholarship to be awarded to a …

 Posts navigation